 Why?
-Tell me one proven health benefits of these foods.
+Tell me one proven health benefit of these foods.
 Please don’t be a fool to believe what they have claimed in their advertisement.
 If you act smart and check the ingredient list of any of these ultra-processed foods, you will get to see refined flour, refined sugar, hidden sugar, refined oil, and sodium to be the major ingredients.
 These are the main reasons for all the lifestyle diseases you are dealing with today.
-Be it unwanted weight gain, diabetes, hypertension, hormonal imbalance leading to a thyroid issue, PCOD, poor gut health, digestion, and immunity, etc. There are hundreds of published papers in reputed journals which points out the side effects of these ingredients on human health.
+Be it unwanted weight gain, diabetes, hypertension, hormonal imbalance leading to a thyroid issue, PCOD, poor gut health, digestion, and immunity, etc. There are hundreds of published papers in reputed journals which point out the side effects of these ingredients on human health.

-Don’t think these foods are bad only for your or the elder members of your family and fine for kids.
+Don’t think these foods are bad only for you or the elder members of your family and fine for kids.
 They are even more harmful to the kids.
 So just throw them out of your house without any delay.